-(b) Reconversions of Recharacterized Amounts.
+(e) Reconversions of Recharacterized Amounts.
 Pursuant to the rules set forth in Income Tax Regulations §1.408A-5 (Q&A9), an amount that has been rolled over or converted from a Traditional IRA or a SIMPLE IRA to a Roth IRA and transferred back to a Traditional or SIMPLE IRA by means of a recharacterization, may not be reconverted to a Roth IRA before the later of (i) the beginning of the next following taxable year, or (ii) 30 days after the date on which the amount was transferred back to the Traditional or SIMPLE IRA by means of the recharacterization.
 Any amount previously converted must be adjusted for subsequent net income to determine the amount subject to this limit on subsequent reconversions.
+For this purpose, a conversion which fails (and is subsequently recharacterized) because the Participant's MAGI exceeds the \$100,000 applicable before 2010 limit is treated as a conversion for the purpose of applying this limit on reconversions.